ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 ## Transaction Functions

 ### swapToAddress
-- **Purpose:** Facilitates a token swap by transferring tokens to a specified address on a target network.
+- **Purpose:** Facilitates cross-chain swaps by checking if the target network and token is valid, and emitting `BridgeSwap` event.
 - **Parameters:**
   - `token` (address): The token to be swapped.
   - `amount` (uint256): The amount of the token to be swapped.